DeclanChidlow/vale.rocks/src/portfolio/adduce.md

 ---
 title: Adduce
+description: Discover Adduce, the flexible static site generator I helped build and now maintain.
+Learn how I expanded my skills beyond front-end development to create a production-ready tool now powering multiple websites, complete with comprehensive documentation and available as open-source under LGPL v3.
-tag_line: A static site generator with the flexibility to bring web projects to life.
+og_description: A static site generator with the flexibility to bring web projects to life.
 accent_colour: var(--blue)
+hoisted: true
 ---

 After experimenting with some popular static site generators, I found myself wanting something a bit different -- a tad more conducive to my workflow.
 So, I figured I'd try making one myself.